greenimpala/bind-this/README.md

 ### Binding

-Pass a function bind to the immediate scope.
+In most cases you will want to bind to the immediate scope, passing a function will return a new function bound to the current `this` value.

 ```js
 this.foo = 'bar';